dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 </VersionBlock>

 2. After dbt finishes building the models, the MetricFlow Server processes the exports, compiles the necessary SQL, and executes this SQL against your data platform.
+It directly executes a "create table" statement, so the data stays within your data platform.
 3. Review the exports' execution details in the jobs logs and confirm the export was run successfully.
 This helps troubleshoot and to ensure accuracy.
 Since saved queries are integrated into the dbt DAG, all outputs related to exports are available in the job logs.
 4. Your data is now available in the data platform for querying.